solvexia/solvexia-api-docs/user_groups/user_groups.md

 [Get a user group list](#get-a-user-group-list)
 [Get a user group](#get-a-user-group)
 [Get members for a user group](#get-members-for-a-user-group)

 ---

 ## Get a user group list

-Lists all the user groups.
+List all the user groups.

 ```apacheconfig
 GET /api/v1/userGroups